1:1 Domestic Abuse Prevention Programme

 How do I refer?

-If the parent has not first completed a full risk assessment with DV-ACT an initial suitability assessment will need to be completed with an expert assessor.
+If the parent has not first completed a full risk assessment with DV-ACT or another expert assessor an initial suitability assessment will need to be completed with an expert assessor.

 For fathers who have children in child protection measures we will require: